Certified Nursing Assistant

 US Bureau of Labor and Statistics

-If you want to grow your career in healthcare and earn more, you can find a CNA to RN program.
-This will increase your average salary from $29,734 to about $50,000.
+If you want to grow your career in healthcare and earn more, you can find an RN program.
+This will increase your average salary from $29,734 to over $50,000.

 How Do I Become a Certified Nursing Assistant?